Democratic consolidation: Labour migration

-Example(s)
+Examples

 Mexico

-Whether Mexico is a fully consolidated democracy is the source of much debate, but the process has clearly begun in the country.
-After over 70 years of authoritarian rule under the Mexican PRI party, Mexican politics have transitioned into a competitive, multi-party system.
-Their courts are independent and may check the powers of other branches of government, and media censorship is slowly loosening its grip.
-Recent political results, such as those of the 2018 presidential election, suggest that the PRI is unlikely to regain sole power over the country.
+Whether Mexico is a fully consolidated democracy as of the 2000s is the source of much debate, but the process had clearly begun by 2009.
+After over 70 years of authoritarian rule under the Mexican PRI party, Mexican politics transitioned into a competitive, multi-party system.
+Mexican courts are independent and may check the powers of other branches of government, and media censorship is slowly loosening its grip.
+Political results, such as those of the 2018 presidential election, suggested that the PRI was unlikely to regain sole power over the country.

 Western Europe

 In general, the countries of western Europe serve as examples of fully consolidated democracies.
-The United Kingdom and the Netherlands, for example, are both very unlikely to revert to authoritarian monarchies, because they have adopted the aspects that are often associated with fully consolidated democracies: There is adherence to the rule of law, they frequently organize fair and competitive elections and they have a developed civil society.
+The United Kingdom and the Netherlands, for example, are both very unlikely to revert to authoritarian monarchies, because they have adopted several characteristics that are often associated with fully consolidated democracies: there is adherence to the rule of law, they frequently organize fair and competitive elections and they have a developed civil society.